Sofitel

-Sofitel Hotels & Resorts are a French hotel chain of luxury hotels based in Paris, France, and owned by Accor since 1980.
+Sofitel Hotels & Resorts is a French hotel chain of luxury hotels based in Paris, France, and owned by Accor since 1980.
 Founded in 1964 in France, Sofitel quickly developed worldwide to reach more than 200 properties.
 In 2008, Sofitel became a brand of luxury hotels only, downsized its property count to 89, and created new brands.
 Sofitel had 130 properties by January 2023.

 History

 Banque Paribas opened the first Sofitel in Strasbourg (France) on 26 June 1964, the Sofitel Strasbourg Grande Île, which was the first 5-star hotel in the city.

 International development

 In the 1970s, Sofitel became an international chain of hotels.
 The first Sofitel in the United States opened in 1975 in Minneapolis, Minnesota.
 Sofitel entered the US market with a French approach to hospitality, making French baguettes on site, offering a wide selection of wines, providing bidets in 1/3 of the rooms, and hiring French chefs to manage the kitchens.
 The hotel turned a profit within 18 months of operations.
-In 1976, Sofitel opened the Sofitel Philippine Plaza Manila, the first 5-star hotel in Manila, a building designed by Filipino architect Leandro Locsin.

-In 1980, Sofitel was purchased by Accor and joined the group's hotel brands: Novotel, Mercure, Ibis.
+In 1980, Sofitel was purchased by Novotel SIEH (renamed Accor in 1983), and joined the group's hotel brands: Novotel, Mercure, Ibis.

 The first Sofitel in Colombia opened in 1995, and the first Sofitel in Japan opened in 1996.
 In 1997, the group announced the opening of the Sofitel New York Hotel, a $90 million investment on West 44th Street between Fifth Avenue and Avenue of the Americas (next to the New York Yacht Club).

 In the early 2000s, Sofitel went through a major expansion plan in Asia, targeting beach resorts in Thailand, China and Indonesia.
 Sofitel also opened the Sofitel Tokyo, the Sofitel St James London, Sofitel Chicago Water Tower, Sofitel Lafayette Square Washington D.C., Sofitel Marrakech, Sofitel Silom Bangkok, Sofitel Montréal and Sofitel Buenos Aires.
 Between 2003 and 2004, Sofitel opened 14 locations, including the Sofitel Mexico City, its first hotel in Mexico, and 7 new locations in Asia.
 By 2010, Sofitel had more than 20 properties in China.